starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 service placement, umbrella shape, modifier cleanup policy, and renderer boundary are explicit.

+### Reactive primitive split

+PER7 classifies `@starbeam/reactive` without moving exports.
+The package remains public because primitive reactive values are direct library-author building blocks.
+Its current root export is broader than that app/library primitive story: framework adapters, runtime setup, debug setup, and protocol code also import from it today.

+**App/library primitive surface:** keep `Cell`, `Marker`, `Formula`, and `CachedFormula` public.
+These are the documented reactive values.

+**Primitive helpers and authoring types:** keep `Static`, `read`, `CellOptions`, `Equality`, `FormulaFn`, and `ReadValue` public for now. `Static` and `read` are already part of the umbrella surface, and the helper types support public APIs.

+**Ambiguous helper surface:** keep `isReactive`, `intoReactive`, and `isFormulaFn` exported for now.
+Decide later whether each is author-facing convenience or adapter/runtime helper.

+**Adapter/runtime tracking-frame substrate:** `startFrame`, `finishFrame`, `TrackingFrame`, `StartTrackingFrame`, and the related frame types are not app/library primitives.
+Do not hide them until Vue and Preact have replacement import paths.

+**Runtime/protocol wiring:** `defineRuntime` and `isTagged` are not app/library primitives.
+Keep them until runtime/protocol ownership is settled.

+**Debug wiring:** `DEBUG`, `defineDebug`, and `UNKNOWN_REACTIVE_VALUE` are not primitive authoring API.
+Keep `DEBUG` under review because it is re-exported through `@starbeam/universal`.

+This is a taxonomy result, not an export cleanup.
+Later work may move tracking-frame APIs toward an adapter-author or runtime-owned surface, move debug setup behind debug/runtime initialization, or tighten `@starbeam/universal` re-exports.
+Those changes need declaration and artifact inspection because published JavaScript and generated declarations are part of the package surface.

 ### Modifier / DOM attachment decision frame

 Direct imports of `@starbeam/modifier` are not the decision heuristic.
 The